fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

   - It iterates through all the subkeys and retrieves the correspondingg hostname, username, and password.
   - The password is decrypted using `WinSCPDecrypt` class.
   ![](https://i.imgur.com/VlZCwmn.png)
-- It appends all the data returned from methods called above to the `Class33.string_0`
+- It appends all the data returned from methods called above to the `Class33.string_0`.
 - It calls `Class33.smethod_4`, which is responsible for extracting credentials from all Firefox-related brosers:
-  - It stores and interates through browser name and corresponding paths
+  - It stores and interates through browser name and corresponding paths.
   - If the "Profiles" directory exists, it iterates through each profile and retrieves the path of `logins.json`, `key4.db`, `signons.sqlite`, and `key3.db` for each.
   - If the browser uses `logins.json` and `key4.db`, it calls `Class32.smethod_0`:
     - Uses the query "SELECT item1,item2 FROM metadata WHERE id = 'password';" to get GlobalSalt and ciphertext+EntrySalt.
-    - The second value is parsed through Asn1Der.Parse() and converted to string to detect the encryption algorithm used
+    - The second value is parsed through Asn1Der.Parse() and converted to string to detect the encryption algorithm used.
     - The encryption algorithm can be detected by checking for two strings: "2A864886F70D010C050103" for the first one, which represents "HMACSHA1", and "2A864886F70D01050D" for the second one, which represents "3DES".
-    - It then checks if the master password is ""
+    - It then checks if the master password is "".
     - Then it uses the query "SELECT a11,a102 FROM nssPrivate;", to get ciphertext, EntrySalt, and partIV after parsing it.
     - Ciphertext, EntrySalt, and PartIV, along with the global salt used earlier for the master password check, are used to decrypt using MozillaPBE(), which returns the key.
     - The key is used in `Class32.smethod_1` in conjunction with the `logins.json` file to decrypt the DESCBC-encrypted username and password.